 It soon became clear that a spreadsheet was not sophisticated enough to manage the record keeping needs of the bank, and neither was SharePoint.
 Realizing the limitations of existing software options, the bank recognized the need for a bespoke application.
 That new program was Infobelt’s REGulated ENTerprise (aka.
 REGENT).

 Today, thanks to Infobelt, the bank is clear of its consent order and no longer risks regulatory penalty.
-The Leadership team is now confident that it is meeting regulatory recordkeeping requirements and can demonstrate their compliance to regulators with efficient and compelling manner.
+The Leadership team is now confident that it is meeting regulatory recordkeeping requirements and can demonstrate their compliance to regulators in an efficient and compelling manner.